apache/incubator-kie-kogito-runtimes/README.md

         * Note: the arguments are `droolsOldVersion droolsOldOsgiVersion droolsNewVersion droolsNewOsgiVersion jbpmOldVersion jbpmOldOsgiVersion jbpmNewVersion jbpmNewOsgiVersion`.

+        * WARNING: FIXME the update-version-all script does not work correctly if you are releasing a hotfix version.

         * Commit those changes (so you can tag them properly):

                 $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set release version: 5.2.0.Final"